 As RAMS domain is highly regulated by many different standards and those standards include procedures and methods derived from engineering development best practices not only for RAMS but also for design, verification and tests.

 Our engineers have significant experience in the process and methods required to implement complex systems/products developments.
-They follow internal training cycle and seminaries at Viattech offices by our Training office (§ ).
+They follow internal training cycle and seminaries at Viattech offices by our Training office.

 Our engineers expertise are spread throughout all the V cycle phases (concept, system requirements and (semi-)formal modeling, system architecture, implementation, hardware and software design) as well as during the ascending branch of the V cycle (hardware/software tests, hardware/software integration tests, system integration tests and validation tests, acceptance).